mozilla/browsermirror/README.md

 Flash is a complete no-go.

-== Communication
+## Communication

 In addition to just sharing the same page, direct communication will be appropriate.
 Simple chat is implemented, as is the concept of highlighting an element.
 Because the two browsers are not necessarily rendering the same way (e.g., zoom levels, browser screen size, etc) all these operations have to happen on a DOM level.
 I.e., you can't point at a *place*, you can only point at an *element* (though we find the element closest to your place, and possibly we could use an offset to get finer resolution).

 There is a rough implementation of screen position, but I haven't figured out how to present that.
-Also noting changes would probably be useful, so you can see that the other user is changing something (potentially off-screen for you).
+Also noting changes would probably be useful, so you can see that the other user is changing something (potentially off-screen for you)
+.

-== Bookmarklet or Plugin
+## Bookmarklet or Plugin

 Right now this is implemented as a bookmarklet.
 This is relatively easy to work with and largely works.
 It cannot feasibly handle iframes, nor can it handle the transition to another page (i.e., if you click a link you will lose your sharing).